kent-ko/kent-ko/README.md

 </div>

-<h1> Hello 👋, I'm Ken Kipkorir </h1>
+<h1> ✅ Ken Kipkorir</h1>

-## Front-End Developer | React & Angular Specialist | Crafting User-Friendly Digital Experiences
+### Front-End Developer | React & Angular Specialist | Crafting User-Friendly Digital Experiences
+---

 I'm a frontend developer with 5+ years of experience building responsive, secure, and intuitive web applications.
 I specialize in modern JavaScript frameworks (React & Angular), with a strong foundation in TypeScript, UI/UX best practices, and integrating RESTful APIs.

-🔧 My Specialization:
+My area of expertise:

-  - ⚛️ React & Angular Frontends – building scalable SPAs and dashboards with reactive state management.
+  - ⚛️ Building scalable SPAs and dashboards using modern frameworks (React & Angular) with reactive state management.

-  - 🎨 Design Implementation – translating Figma prototypes into pixel-perfect UI using HTML, CSS/SCSS, and component libraries.
+  - 🎨 Design & translate Figma prototypes into pixel-perfect UI using HTML, CSS/SCSS, and component libraries.

-  - 🔐 Authentication & Security – implementing robust user auth with MSAL and role-based access.
+  - 🔐 Robust and secure user through role-based access.

-  - 🚀 DevOps & CI/CD – deploying apps via Azure Pipelines and managing deployments with GitHub Actions.
+  - 🚀 Deploying apps via Azure Pipelines and managing deployments with GitHub Actions (DevOps & CI/CD).

-  - 🧪 Testing – ensuring quality with Jest for unit testing and Cypress for end-to-end workflows.
+  - 🧪 Ensuring quality with Jest for unit testing and Cypress for end-to-end workflows.

-🔄 Always integrating backend APIs, securing the frontend, and pushing boundaries in performance and accessibility of all web applications.
+Always integrating backend APIs, securing the frontend, and pushing boundaries in performance and accessibility of all web applications.

-## 📫 Let's Collaborate

-🌱 I’m open to:
-  - Collaborating on frontend-focused open-source projects (React, Angular, TypeScript, JavaScript).
-  - Writing about frontend architecture, UI/UX, and performance optimization.
-  - Joining impactful teams in EdTech, GovTech, or ClimateTech.
-  - Contributing to OSS in the React ecosystem and beyond.
-  - Exploring design systems, accessibility standards, and modern web performance techniques.
-  - Speaking or writing about frontend development, testing strategies, and developer workflows.

- Let’s build great digital experiences together.
-> Connect with me or drop a message on [LinkedIn](https://www.linkedin.com/in/ken-kipkorir/) or email me at kenkorir.ko@gmail.com.

-## 🌱 I'm currently learning
-- Advanced animation techniques
-- Micro-frontend architecture
-- Web performance optimization
-- Exploring modern UI/UX patterns
-- Diving deeper into TypeScript and state management solutions

-## 🛠️ Tech Stack & Tools
+### 🧰 Languages and Tools

 <div align="left">